dstilesr/data-eng-udacity/capstone-project/README.md

 - `year_month`

 ### Pipeline Structure
+The pipeline is implemented in pyspark and has the following basic steps:
+- Read the raw temperature and storm data from S3.
+- Create the facts and dimensions tables.
+- Perform some quality checks.
+- Write results to S3.

+The quality checks performed are the following:
+- Verify that the location ids were created correctly by joining the storms and locations tables.
+- Verify that all the dates are present by joining the storms and dates tables.

 ## Running the Pipeline
 To run the pipeline you must first upload the raw files to the S3 bucket you will be using.
 This